St Martin’s In The Field

-The Official Website of the British Monarchy with details about the Royal Palaces in and around London, history and news about Queen Elizabeth II and her family.
+The Official Website of the British Monarchy with details about the Royal Palaces in and around London, history and news about King Charles III and his family.

 With much recent refurbishment this fascinating Museum should be a must for all London’s visitors and the web site is well worth many visits in itself.

 Open seven days a week this lively market beside Camden Lock in inner north London may be reached via the Northern Tube Line.